-- currently working (paid or voluntary) - undertaking employment related study / training - taking part in or recently completed a Jobcentre Plus employmentrelated measure (contracted or non-contracted) aimed at helping them move closer to the labour market. - 20.
-MWA may be beneficial for a claimant that has recently received a labour market related sanction / disallowance, providing an opportunity for them to develop the skills, disciplines and behaviours sought by employers.
+- working (paid or voluntary) - undertaking employment related study / training - taking part in or recently completed a Jobcentre Plus employmentrelated measure (contracted or non-contracted) aimed at helping them move closer to the labour market therefore, in such circumstances it is imperative that Advisory Teams consider most carefully the merits of an MWA referral on a case by case basis.
+20.MWA may be beneficial for a claimant that has recently received a labour market related sanction / disallowance, providing an opportunity for them to develop the skills, disciplines and behaviours sought by employers.
 (NB MWA must not be used as an alternative means of addressing conditionality doubts.
-If there are doubts about a claimant meeting JSA conditionality (i.e. availability and actively seeking) those doubts must be addressed appropriately). - 21.
-If a lack of recent work experience is proving to be a barrier to finding work for an otherwise well-focused claimant (even if they may be seeking out and pursuing job opportunities), Advisory Teams should seek to address this with the claimant by discussing the ways in which this experience could be gained for example through Work Together, work experience or by pursuing volunteering opportunities. - 22.
+If there are doubts about a claimant meeting JSA conditionality i.e. availability and actively seeking, those doubts must be addressed appropriately).

+- 21. If a lack of recent work experience is proving to be a barrier to finding work for an otherwise well-focused claimant (even if they may be seeking out and pursuing job opportunities), Advisory Teams should seek to address this with the claimant by discussing the ways in which this experience could be gained for example through Work Together, work experience or by pursuing volunteering opportunities. - 22.
 Where a claimant is unwilling to address a lack of recent work experience, and Advisory Teams believe an MWA placement would address this barrier and help a claimant move closer to the labour market, they should consider if a referral to MWA is appropriate for the individual claimant. - 23.
 MWA is not an appropriate means of providing recent work experience unless other options have been explored and are unlikely to lead to the removal of this barrier for example, the claimant will / does not pursue options that would remove the barrier. - 24.
 If a claimant is due to commence Work Programme (WP) provision within the next few weeks, Advisory Teams must consider seriously whether a referral to MWA is the best use of this limited resource.
 (NB In circumstances where a claimant approaching, or reaching, their WP entry point has previously failed to start, or failed to complete, a MWA placement, if the grounds for making the original referral remain valid then a further referral to MWA must take precedence over the WP referral i.e. a temporary exemption, using the criterion 'customer on other suitable provision', must be applied to the WP referral) - 25.
-The final decision on a claimant's suitability for MWA is one that must be made in consultation with an Advisory Team Manager e.g. a case conference approach. - 26.
+The final decision on a claimant's suitability for MWA is one that must be made in consultation with a Work Services Manager e.g. a case conference approach. - 26.
 To provide the necessary audit trail, it must be recorded as a LMS conversation that the required consultation has taken place.